 1. Full Membership

 A centre or organisation performing or in other ways being actively involved in the transplantation of hematopoietic stem cells or cellular therapy can apply for full membership.
-Full membership requires clinical transplant centres commit to submitting a minimum set of data referred to as “MED A” data on all patients treated in their centre on an annual basis.
+Full membership requires clinical transplant centres commit to submitting a minimum set of data referred to as “DCF core” data on all patients treated in their centre on an annual basis.
 The duty is to report all consecutive hematopoietic stem cell transplants and other cellular therapies and follow-up data.

 Centres with full membership have the following rights and obligations: